Skip to content

 Build a self-service database platform

-"At 3am when a database is slow, I need engine-level metrics — not just pod CPU.
-I need to see InnoDB lock waits, replication lag, slow queries."
+"At 3am when a database is slow, I need engine-level metrics — InnoDB lock waits, replication lag, slow queries — not pod CPU.
+And I need to query the live DB without fear of running DROP by mistake."

 DBAs